 While the quads accelerometers and gyros do a good job of keeping it balanced in air, controlling a quad is still a skill that needs to be attained through practice.

-As you can see there are a ton of different drones that have all types of feature combinations that make them operate in their unique ways; but there are a few I want to highlight here as all around top quads.
+As you can see there are a ton of different drones that have all types of feature combinations that make them operate in their unique ways, but there are a few I want to highlight here as all around top quads.
 Below you will find drones that stand out amongst the vast market of drones for sale with a more detailed review.
-So, put your tray tables up and your seatbacks in the upright position as we dig into these:
+So, put your tray tables up and your seat back in the upright position as we dig into these:

-The Parrot AR 2.0 Quad is one of my favorites due to the simplicity of its use.
-And I’m not the only one who thinks that, it is one of the best selling quads out there for a reason.
-Unlike most other drones on the market which use an analog 2.4GHz radio to control them the Parrot is controlled by WiFi over either an Iphone or Android app.
+The Parrot Bebop quadcopter is one of my favorite drones due to the simplicity of its use.
+And I’m not the only one who thinks that it is one of the best-selling quads out there for a reason.
+Unlike most other drones on the market which use an analog 2.4GHz radio to control them the Parrot is controlled by WiFi over either an iPhone or Android app.
 This makes flying the Parrot as simple as playing Angry Birds.

-Whats even better is that the Parrot has a built in forward facing camera that streams back its view to the app.
+What’s even better is that the Parrot has a built-in forward facing Full-HD camera that streams back its view to the app.
 So you’re able to see what the drone sees and fly it in a first person view.

-The Parrot works well flying indoors our outdoors and sports blade guards to prevent anything from getting chopped up by them, something I’d like to see on more quads.
-At $250+ this drone is well suited for someone who wants to do some small time aerial videography.
+The Bebop works well flying indoors our outdoors and sports blade guards (a hull) to prevent anything from getting chopped up by them, something I’d like to see on more quads.

-The Husban has the most is really a ‘base model’ quad in that it doesn’t have any features like a camera or sensors.
-But thats okay because the fun in this drone is all in the flying!
+The Hubsan has the most is really a ‘base model’ quad in that it doesn’t have any features like a camera or sensors.
+But that’s okay because the fun in this drone is all in the flying!
 Its small size makes it great for flying indoors and cruising it around your house.
 And it won’t do much damage to itself or anything else you may fly it into.
-Taking it outside is definitely doable but in high wind situations is may be a beast to contorl.
+Taking it outside is definitely doable but in high wind situations is may be a beast to control.

 Overall if you’re looking for an inexpensive intro quad to see if flying sparks your interest the X4 is the way to go.

-The quad itself is larger then the other top quads we’ve pointed out.
-Its larger frame makes it better for maneuvering outside in light winds and with the weight of the external camera.
+The quad itself is larger than the other top quads we’ve pointed out.
+It’s larger frame makes it better for maneuvering outside in light winds and with the weight of the external camera.
 Setup is easy out of the box and users can be flying withing 30 minutes of opening it up.

 As you know, new quads are being created all the time by new and old manufacturers.
 For that reason, the comparison chart above will be updated as new drones need to be added to the list.
-Or if you feel like we missed a superior quad that needs to be included on the list, let me know in the comments below!
+Or if you feel like we missed a superior quad that needs to be included on the list, let me know and we’ll take care of that!